 MBed devices can be used with BIPES thanks to MicroPython implementation for it.
 There are some ready to use MicroPython firmwares for MBed devices – NUCLEO-32, NUCLEO-64, NUCLEO-144 and DISCOVERY boards by boochow.

-To use, first to the the URL https://blog.boochow.com/micropython-firmware-for-mbed-boards, select a firmware, download it, extract and connect the MBed board to your PC.
+To use, first go to blog.boochow.com/micropython-firmware-for-mbed-boards, select a firmware, download it, extract and connect the MBed board to your PC.
 Then, simply copy the .bin file to the MBed USB Disk.
 My STM32nucleo, for example, shows as NODE_F446RE thumb drive.

 After copying the firmware, your MBed Serial port should have a working MicroPython console/shell.
 You can test it with any terminal emulation program.
 On Windows, PuTTY can be used.
 On Linux, test it with minicom.
 You can use dmesg or lsusb commands to check the serial port associeted with your MBed board.

 After accessing the shell, try to press ENTER sometimes to see the Python prompt